Home

 Updates

 November 9, 2023.
-Ofcom opens a consultation on “Protecting people from illegal harms online.”
+Ofcom opened a consultation on “Protecting people from illegal harms online.”
 This is the first of four major consultations that Ofcom, as regulator of the new Online Safety Act, will publish as part of our work to establish the new regulations over the next 18 months.
-The deadline for responses is 5 pm on Friday, February 23, 2024.

 Further reading